michael105/slterm/README.md

 ### About

-(A screenshot of i3 and 3 instances of st-asc)
+(A screenshot of i3 and 3 instances of slterm)

 ![screenshot](images/st-asc_with_i3.png)